WebAssembly/gc/proposals/gc/Post-MVP.md

   An engine should be able to optimise away intermediate interior pointers very easily.

-* TBD: As sketched here, interior references can only point ot nested aggregates.
+* TBD: As sketched here, interior references can only point to nested aggregates.
 Should there also be interior references to plain fields?

 ## Type Parameters